InteractiveAdvertisingBureau/USPrivacy/CCPA/Version 1.0/USP API.md

 ## Where should the string be stored?

-The digital property operating the UP API is responsible for storing the US Privacy String.
+The digital property operating the USP API is responsible for storing the US Privacy String.
 The recommendation is to store the String in a first-party cookie named "usprivacy" where the API library can read it and write to it.
 In case storing on a 1st party cookie is not possible or practical (such as on mobile native or if cookies are disabled), a different storage method should be adopted.
 The API provides individual methods to modify the value of each different section of the string.

 ## How is the API exposed?